 Fourth Year Medical Student Visiting Electives

-Valley Children’s Healthcare offers fourth year elective rotations to visiting medical students in good standing at an AAMC Liaison Committee on Medical Education (LCME) accredited institution.
-Students in their senior year at osteopathic schools of medicine accredited by the Committee on Osteopathic College Accreditation (COCA) of the American Osteopathic Association are also invited to apply.
+Valley Children’s Healthcare offers fourth year elective rotations to visiting medical students in good standing at an Association of American Medical Colleges Liaison Committee on Medical Education (LCME) or Committee on Osteopathic College Accreditation (COCA) of the American Osteopathic Association accredited institution.
 A maximum of two visiting clerkships are offered per student.
+Exceptions may be considered on an individual basis.

 Due to demand, for students enrolled in foreign medical schools, there are extremely selective criteria for clerkship rotations at Valley Children’s Healthcare.
 We are unable to accept applications or make clerkship placements for students already graduated from medical school.

-All applications from students in LCME-accredited medical schools and COCA-accredited osteopathic schools of medicine must be submitted through the AAMC Visiting Student Application Service (VSAS).
+All applications from students in LCME-accredited medical schools and COCA-accredited osteopathic schools of medicine must be submitted through the AAMC Visiting Student Learning Opportunities™ (VSLO®).
 Paper applications and email requests will not be accepted.

 Our independent, nonprofit network provides highly specialized medical and surgical services to treat conditions ranging from common to the most unusual and complex.
-We perform this extraordinary care across our network, including at our 330-bed main children’s hospital in Madera, three satellite neonatal units (28 beds) located across the Valley.
-In addition, the Valley Children’s Healthcare network includes specialty care centers, pediatric primary care practices, urgent care center and women’s health services.
+We perform this extraordinary care across our network, including at our 358-bed stand-alone children’s hospital that includes 28 regional NICU beds.
+In addition, the Valley Children’s Healthcare network includes specialty care centers, pediatric primary care practices and women’s health services.
 We offer extensive exposure to program leadership, including one-on-one meetings, mentoring, directed educational sessions and an interprofessional collaborative practice approach to training.

-Valley Children’s Hospital offers electives and subinternships to qualified fourth year medical students (see Eligibility Requirements).
+Valley Children’s Hospital offers electives and subinternships to qualified fourth year medical students (see Eligibility Requirements section below).
+Click the electives below to read a brief course description.
 More detailed information about each elective is available through our elective catalog.

-Students in good academic standing and currently registered in their senior year of an M.D. or D.O. program at a school accredited by the Liaison Committee on Medical Education or Education Department of the American Osteopathic Association are eligible to apply for a maximum of two months of elective rotations.
-The detailed Valley Children’s Healthcare program requirements are found on VSAS.
+Students in good academic standing and currently registered in their senior year of an M.D. or D.O. program at a school accredited by the Liaison Committee on Medical Education or Education Department of the American Osteopathic Association are eligible to apply for a maximum of one visiting clerkship per student.
+The detailed Valley Children’s Healthcare program requirements are found on VSLO.

 Applications must be received four (4) weeks prior to requested start date.